Find out about Swindon's twin towns

 Swindon Salzgitter twinning association

-For information about the association and how to get involved, please see Salzgitter Twinning Association (PDF)
+For information about the association and how to get involved, please check Swindon Salzgitter twinning association.

 Torun - twin town in Poland